Rhode Island

 - Controlled or processed personal data of at least 10,000 Rhode Island residents and derived more than 20% of gross revenue from the sale of personal data

 The privacy notice requirements under Section 6-48.1-3 apply even more broadly.
-Any controller of a commercial website or internet service provider that collects, stores, and sells personal information in Rhode Island must comply with the transparency disclosure rules, regardless of whether they meet the processing thresholds above.
+Any controller of a commercial website or internet service provider that collects, stores, and sells personal information about Rhode Island residents must comply with the transparency disclosure rules, regardless of whether they meet the processing thresholds above.

 Exempt Entities